kotlin-hands-on/hands-on/README.md

 Each lab consists of a series of steps.
 Each step is represented as an individual markdown file with the naming convention `NN_{step-title}` where
 `NN` is the step number and `step-title` is the step title.

+Each hands-on lab should start with an `01_Introduction` file that clearly highlights what the hands-on lab is going to cover.
+Ideally it should also show a screenshot of the end result (if this is for instance an application).

 #### Assets

 All assets, excluding code, should be placed in a subfolder named `assets` under each lab folder and the asset should be referenced relative to this.